Exploring the Chattahoochee Nature Center on the Chattahoochee River

 Diamondback Rattlesnake at Chattahoochee Nature Center's Discovery Center

-Diamondback Rattlesnake
+Diamondback Rattlesnake at CNC

-Located directly across from the river in Roswell GA, the CNC was co-founded by local citizens and designed by iconic conservationist John Ripley Forbes.
+Located across from the river in Roswell GA, the CNC was co-founded by local citizens and designed by iconic conservationist John Ripley Forbes.

 A longtime resident of Sandy Springs GA, Forbes created hundreds of interactive nature museums in 200+ communities spanning 30 U.S. states.
 He also founded the Southeast Land Preservation Trust to preserve and manage conservation areas in the region.

-Chattahoochee Nature Center Map
+Exploring Chattahoochee Nature Center

 Hiking Trails

 The Beaver Pond Trail and Kingfisher Pond Trail are great for spotting birds, turtles, and other wildlife.
-The latter trail also offers great views of the bald eagle aviary.
+The latter trail also offers great views of the Bald Eagle aviary.

 The Homestead Trail features remnants of 1940s-era cabin, while the Forest Trail passes by a gravesite of a family who settled in the area sometime in the 19th century.

-The Stone Cabin Trail offers access to the Unity Garden, where local students learn about agriculture while helping to farm food that is donated to local charity organizations.
+Their Stone Cabin Trail offers access to the Unity Garden, where local students learn about agriculture while helping to farm food that is donated to local charity organizations.

 Bald Eagle at Chattahoochee Nature Center